- Asian & Middle Eastern Studies

 - ALL 3556 Korean Film

 - ALL 8001 Critical Approaches to Asian Literary and Cultural Studies.
-Topic: The Colonial Construction of Asia and the West
+Topics: The Colonial Construction of Asia and the West; Nationalism, Transnationalism, and Translation

 - ALL 8002 Space and Modernity in Asia